-By way of background on our other past efforts in Washington, D.C., and Capitol Hill, the Lao Veterans of America and I helped to research, develop and spearhead efforts regarding extraordinary bipartisan legislation from 1991-2000, in the U.S. Congress, to grant honorary citizenship to the "U.S. Secret Army" veterans.
-This legislation known as the "Hmong Veterans Naturalization Act" eventually prevailed, after a great deal of work and effort, and was signed into law in the year 2000 by President Bill Clinton.
+By way of background on our other past efforts in Washington, D.C., and Capitol Hill, the Lao Veterans of America and myself helped to research, develop and spearhead efforts regarding extraordinary bipartisan legislation from 1991-2000, in the U.S. Congress, to grant honorary citizenship to the "U.S. Secret Army" veterans.
+This legislation known as the "Hmong Veterans Naturalization Act" eventually prevailed, after a great deal of work and effort, and was eventually signed into law in the year 2000 by President Bill Clinton.
 Moreover, follow-on companion legislation granting honorary citizenship to the spouses and widows of Lao Hmong veterans was passed shortly thereafter by Congress and signed into law by President George W. Bush.
 The Lao Veterans of America worked to educate the public and policymakers about these and other important legislation and issues.
 As a result, tens of thousands of Lao and Hmong veterans and their families are now naturalized citizens of the United States.
 They are proud and productive new Americans.

-The LVAI, LVA, and Lao and Hmong community, maintain active groups in nearly every single state represented by the Senators on this Committee.
+The LVAI, LVA, and Lao and Hmong community, maintain active groups and chapters in nearly every single state represented by the Senators on this Committee.

-Chairmen Isakson, and Vice Chairmen Tester, as well as distinguished Members of the Senate Committee on Veterans' Affairs, the Lao and Hmong "U.S. Secret Army" veterans should be granted the honor of being buried at U.S. national veterans' cemeteries because of their extraordinary clandestine role during the Vietnam War in defense of U.S. national security interests as well as the unique manner in which they were covertly recruited and paid directly by the U.S. Treasury through the Central Intelligence Agency (CIA), via its covert airline, Air America, and the U.S. Department of Defense (DOD).
-Laotian and Hmong soldiers served with distinction as part of U.S. Special Forces and other special DOD and CIA ground and air force units in Laos.
+It is important to point out, Chairmen Isakson, and Vice Chairmen Tester, as well as distinguished Members of this Senate Committee on Veterans' Affairs, that the Lao and Hmong "U.S. Secret Army" veterans should be granted the honor of being buried, or cremated, at U.S. national veterans' cemeteries because of their extraordinary clandestine role during the Vietnam War in defense of U.S. national security interests.
+In this unique regard, it is important to understand that the Lao Hmong Secret Army {L' Armee Clandestine) veterans were covertly recruited and paid directly by the U.S. Treasury through the Central Intelligence Agency (CIA), via its covert airline, Air America, and the U.S. Department of Defense (DOD).
+Laotian and Hmong soldiers served with distinction as part of U.S. Special Forces and other special DOD and CIA ground and air force units in Laos, paid directly by the U.S. Treasury in cash delivered by Air America to the U.S. Secrety Army at the headquarters base at Long Chieng, including elite Groupement Mobile (GM) units, Special Guerrilla Units (SGU), clandestine U.S. Airforce Backseater - Forward Air Controllers (FAC - Ravens), ADC units, elite LIMA Site 85 defenders (and other critical LIMA Sites), etc.

-Clearly, this is America's unfinished business regarding Laos, and the Lao and Hmong veterans who so heroically and uniquely fought to support the United States during the Vietnam War.
+Clearly, this is America's unfinished business regarding Laos, and the Lao and Hmong veterans who so heroically, and uniquely, fought to support the United States during the Vietnam War.

 Mr. Chairman, Vice Chairman, and Veterans' Affairs Committee Members, many Laoand Hmong-American veterans, who served in America's covert theater of operations during the Vietnam War, are dying across the United States without the benefit of being recognized, or honored, for their extraordinary military service.
-Having saved the lives of many U.S. soldiers and air crews, these forgotten veterans deserve to be buried with dignity at U.S. national veterans' cemeteries, with military honors, for their unique service as part of the "U.S. Secret Army" defending U.S. national security interests and the Royal Kingdoms of Laos and Thailand, pivotal in Southeast Asia during the Vietnam conflict and geostrategically critical during the height of the Cold War.
+Having saved the lives of many U.S. soldiers and air crews, these forgotten veterans deserve to be buried with dignity at U.S. national veterans' cemeteries, with military honors, for their unique service as part of the "U.S. Secret Army" defending U.S. national security interests and the Royal Kingdoms of Laos, and Thailand, pivotal in Southeast Asia during the Vietnam conflict and geo-strategically critical during the height of the Cold War.